jpwhalley/literaryclock/Readme.md

 In the books folder I have two books; a Sherlock Holmes Collection and Around the World in Eighty Days.
 These were downloaded from [Project Gutenberg](https://www.gutenberg.org) in mobi form and converted to text files using `convert_books_wrapper.py`.

 #### Metadata
-Here are two examples of the rdf files downloaded from [Project Gutenberg](https://www.gutenberg.org/wiki/Gutenberg:Feeds), covering the metadata of the two books described above, to demonstrate what `gutenberg_metadata.py` does.
+Here are two examples of the rdf files downloaded from [Project Gutenberg](https://www.gutenberg.org/wiki/Gutenberg:Feeds), covering the metadata of the two books described above.

 #### Results
 `time_results.tsv` contains the results of `find_times.py` run on the books above for the times 04:25 and 11:29.
 It can be opened as a spreadsheet for easier viewing.

-### Permissions
-Feel free to use any of this code and cite [www.literaryclock.com](http://www.literaryclock.com/posts/) as a source.